-The effects of in situ exposure on clam growth and survival were tested during 2001 at three sites in East Fork Poplar Creek and at three reference streams.
-As in similar tests conducted in previous years, clam survival was significantly impacted at EFK 23.4 and EFK 24.4, and growth was decreased at all tested East Fork Poplar Creek sites.
+The effects of in situ exposure on clam growth and survival were tested during 2002 at three sites in East Fork Poplar Creek and at three reference streams.
+As in similar tests conducted in previous years, clam survival was significantly impacted at EFK 23.4 and EFK 24.4, and growth was reduced at all tested East Fork Poplar Creek sites.
+However, clam survival at the two Upper East Fork Poplar Creek locations significantly improved in the 2002 test as compared with previous tests.